 Type of service Nature and timing of satisfaction of performance obligations Logistics services Revenue from logistics services consists of freight, trucking and transportation and is recognised at period of time when the contractual terms of agreement are satisfied, and either the end user has accepted the services in accordance with the sales contract, the acceptance provisions have lapsed, or the Group has objective evidence that all criteria for acceptance have been satisfied.
 All the contracts include a single deliverable and does not include an integration service and could not be performed by another party.
 It is therefore accounted for as a single performance obligation.
-For revenue recognition, the Group determines the transaction price in accordance with the agreed rates with the customers.
-Lease rentals and services from economic cities and free zones A lease rental is recognised in the income statement on a straight-line basis over the term of the lease.
+For revenue recognition, the Group determines the transaction price in accordance with the agreed rates with the customers. and services term of the from economic period, the a cities and free period.
+Unre zones consolidated license and n to the custor A lease rental is recognised in the income statement on a straight-line basis over the term of the lease.
 Where the consideration for the lease is received for subsequent period, the attributable amount of revenue is deferred and recognised in the subsequent period.
 Unrecognised revenue is classified as deferred revenue under liabilities in the consolidated statement of financial position.
-Revenue from administrative service, license and registration is recognised at the point in time when the services are rendered to the customer.
-For revenue recognition, the Group determines the transaction price in accordance with the agreed rates with the customers.
+Revenue from administrative service, license and registration is recognised at the point in time when the services are rendered to the customer. the agreed rates with the customers.